-I teach literature and writing courses at the college level and always try to include one of Murakami’s novels or short stories into my syllabus.
+I teach literature and writing courses at the college level and always try to include one of Murakami’s novels or short stories in my syllabus.
 My reason is not necessarily about Haruki Murakami.
 My goal is always to help reignite my student’s passion for reading.
 As most of you know, reading any Murakami novel is an absolute joy, even if you feel wrecked by the end.

 After one taste of Murakami’s novels, my students are hooked.
 After that first exposure, they almost always ask what to read next.
 And even though you can’t really go wrong, I will suggest what I think would work best for most readers.
 Each of his novels stands alone, but some work together quite well.

 The novels I have listed below are grouped by a general style.
 I like to read these in the same general time frame because the reader gets a feel for how Murakami’s worlds function.
 If you’d rather read Murakami’s novels in chronological order, you find that here.

 The Best Haruki Murakami Books – Surrealism

 These six books are my favorite works of Haruki Murakami and what I consider the best Murakami books because of the way they deal with the unconscious.
 In each work, the characters’ lives are completely altered because of dreams, memories, nostalgia, or other manifestations of the unconscious.

 These stories remind the reader how powerful the mind is, and I’ve remained convinced of this since my first reading of Hard-Boiled Wonderland and the End of the World.
 That is part of why I suggest friends and students start with this novel.
 I have a few different reasons for suggesting others start with Hard-Boiled Wonderland and the End of the World.